 The City continues to work on implementing stormwater infiltration projects, such as updating its existing Metrolink North Parking Lot, which was built before stormwater requirements were in place.
 Rather than simply performing a maintenance project, the parking lot will be rebuilt to achieve the current MS4 Permit's stormwater capture requirements.
-Completion of the project is expected in December 2020.
-The City is also designing a second entrance into the Metrolink South Parking Lot which will also capture run-off from the entrance and potentially additional run-off from the parking lot itself.
-Completion of this project is expected by March 2020.
+Completion of the project is expected in December 2021.
+The City is also near completion of installing a second entrance into the Metrolink South Parking Lot which will also capture run-off from the entrance.
+The bioinfiltration planter has been completed and is operational as of the end of September 2020.
+The City is also in the preliminary stages of investigation an infiltration area that could collect a portion of the downtown areas run-off.